 Project Development and Operations Coordinator

-Breanne Bushu joined the Center For the Future of Arizona in 2012.
-She is engaged in project development and management of Move On When Ready and related education efforts, including the STEM Diploma Project, as well as the Center’s work in education policy.
+Breanne Bushu joined the Center for the Future of Arizona in 2012, where she engages in project development and management of Move On When Ready and related education efforts, including the STEM Diploma Project, as well as the Center’s work in education policy.

-Prior to joining the Center for the Future of Arizona, Breanne served as a fiscal analyst for the Joint Legislative Budget Committee at the Arizona State Legislature where she worked on K-12 and higher education fiscal policy.
-Breanne is a Teach for America alum who began her career in education as a 6th and 7th grade mathematics teacher in St Louis, Missouri, and later taught 8th grade mathematics in Marana, Arizona.
+Prior to joining the Center for the Future of Arizona, Ms. Bushu served as Fiscal Analyst for the Joint Legislative Budget Committee at the Arizona State Legislature where she worked in K-12 and higher education fiscal policy.
+Ms. Bushu is a Teach for America alum who began her career in education as a middle school mathematics teacher in St Louis, Missouri, later teaching 8th grade mathematics in Marana, Arizona.
 Her work in and out of the classroom bridges policy and practice, with particular focuses in curriculum, school finance, and education systems.
 She is currently pursuing her Ph.D. in Educational Leadership and Policy at The University of Arizona.